Strawberry Cheesecake Recipe

 Bake:

-• Place the cake in a large roasting pan, and add enough hot water, so it reaches the middle of the springform pan.
+• Place the cake in a large roasting pan and add enough hot water to reach halfway up the sides of the springform pan.

 • Bake in the preheated oven for 40-50 minutes.

-• Try not to open the door to the oven.
-At the 40-minute mark check on the cheesecake if it's done.
-A small area in the center should wobble slightly and the edges should be puffed.
+• Try to avoid opening the oven door.
+At the 40-minute mark, check the cheesecake to see if it’s done.
+The center should wobble slightly, and the edges should be puffed up.

-• Turn the oven off prop open the oven door and leave the cheesecake to cool in the oven for one hour.
+• Turn off the oven, prop the oven door open, and leave the cheesecake to cool in the oven for one hour.

 Chill:

-• After one hour, remove from the oven and place it on a cooling rack for about 2 hours, until the cake is cool enough to be transferred to the refrigerator.
+• After 1 hour, remove the cake from the oven and place it on a cooling rack for about 2 hours, until it is cool enough to transfer to the refrigerator.

-• Using a butter knife, run it through the sides of the cheesecake, and transfer it to the fridge to chill for at least 6-8 hours or better overnight before serving.
+• Using a butter knife, run it along the sides of the cheesecake, then transfer it to the fridge to chill for at least 6-8 hours, or better yet, overnight, before serving.

 Strawberry Topping:

-• Add halved strawberries, gently stir not to crush them, and cook for 1 minute to soften.
+• Add the halved strawberries, gently stir to not crush them, and cook for 1 minute to soften.
 The sauce will be syrupy.
 Remove it from the stove and cool.
 It will thicken as it cools.

 • Once cooled, if the sauce is too thick, stir in a bit of water to make it saucier.